jmooring/tips-and-tricks-v0.146.0/README.md

 Key changes include:

 - Template resolution now considers the full path of content files, not just the top-level section or content type.
-- Base templates, page templates, shortcodes, render hooks now follow the same template lookup logic.
+- Base templates, page templates, content views, shortcodes, render hooks now follow the same template lookup logic.
 This allows for more consistent naming conventions across template types.
 - The `shortcodes` and `partial` directories have been renamed to `_shortcodes` and `_partials`.
-- The `_shortcodes` and `_markup` directories can now be placed at any level within the project's file structure.
+- The `_shortcodes` and `_markup` directories can now be placed at any level within the project's `layouts` directory.
 - The concept of `_internal` templates has been removed.
-See [details]((#calling-embedded-partial-templates).
+See [details](#calling-embedded-partial-templates).
+- Templates named `index` are ignored.
+Use `home` instead.
 - A new `all` template acts as a fallback when a specific template for a page kind is not found.

 The new template system is generally backwards compatible, except for the documented breaking changes listed below.
 Please be aware that due to the vast range of existing template implementations, some unforeseen edge cases might not be fully compatible.